zopefoundation/zc.async/src/zc/async/README.txt

     immutable objects like strings or numbers [#getLiveAnnotation]_.

-    If the ``timeout`` argument is set to a positive float or int, the function will wait that at least that number of seconds until an annotation of the given name is available.
+    If the ``timeout`` argument is set to a positive float or int, the function will wait at least that number of seconds until an annotation of the given name is available.
 Otherwise, it will return the ``default`` if the name is not present in the annotations.
 The ``poll`` argument specifies approximately how often to poll for the annotation, in seconds (to be more